 When you must wear a mask

-No matter your vaccine status, you must wear a mask when you are:
+No matter your vaccine status, you must wear a mask in the following places:

-- At long-term care facilities and adult and senior care centers
+- Long-term care facilities and adult and senior care centers (including nursing homes)

-You must also wear a mask wherever a business, venue operator, host, or transportation organization chooses to require everyone to wear masks.
+You must also wear a mask wherever a business, venue operator, host, or transportation organization requires it.
 Always bring a mask with you in case you need it.